AI-ANK/ai-equity-research-analyst/README.md

 ```

 Note: Building the vector index from scratch might take a considerable amount of time depending on the size of your data.

+## Feedback and Contributions:
+Feel free to raise issues or submit pull requests if you think something can be improved or added.
+Your feedback is highly appreciated!

+---

+Developed by Harshad Suryawanshi.
+If you find this project useful, consider giving it a ⭐ on GitHub!
+---